 This tasty slow cooker breakfast pizza is the perfect way to start the day.
 You can prepare it the night before and get it cooking as soon as you wake up.

-This breakfast topping is just one of the many pizza topping combinations that you can do for the slow cooker.
-Pepperoni pizza is one of my personal favourites and I highly recommend trying it out if you have some time.
+This egg and ham breakfast topping is just one of the many pizza topping combinations that you can do for the slow cooker.
+A pepperoni pizza topping is one of my personal favorites, and I highly recommend trying it out if you have some spare time.

 Slow Cooker Breakfast Pizza Recipe